uidaholib/oral-history-as-data/_howto/prepareyourdata.md

 - Select "comma-separated values"  to save your file as a .csv file
 {% include bootstrap/figure.md img="howto/creating_csv_final.png" caption="" alt="picture of the dropdown option for creating a csv sheet" class="w-50" %}

+{:.alert .alert-warning .col-md-8}
+NOTE: you should move the file to a location that will be easy to find later.

 {% include youtube/embed.html  video-id="emeMzhGP5mQ" title="Edit Filters csv" display="d-none d-md-block" %}
 ## Step 4: Create Your Filters.CSV
 The filters.csv file will communicate with the tags you enter into the the `tags` field of your transcript's CSV to create an interactive visualization of the codes used in your transcripts.
 Below is an image of a list of quick steps to help you set up your own "transcripts.csv" and a completed OHD [visualization]({{ '/visualizations.html?id=wrigley' | relative_url }}).